mgechev/runtime-parser-demo/docs.md

 }
 ```

-And in Universal, we bootstrap our application in the following way:
+...and in Universal, we bootstrap our application in the following way:

 ```ts
 import { provide } from '@angular/core';